sonyarianto/airmill-dashboard/README.md

 # Airmill Dashboard

-A fork to improve Windmill Dashboard.
+A dashboard based on Windmill Dashboard.

 ## What is this?

-This is a fork of [Windmill Dashboard](https://github.com/estevanmaito/windmill-dashboard) by [Estevan Maito](https://github.com/estevanmaito).
+Airmill Dashboard is based of [Windmill Dashboard](https://github.com/estevanmaito/windmill-dashboard) by [Estevan Maito](https://github.com/estevanmaito).
 It is using SvelteKit and TailwindCSS.

 ## How to run?